Modified on October 24, 2020, before a further sale of Sumac 17

 Circa 1954 in Paris, Gira buys a hanging mobile realized in 1952.
 An architect by training, she loves the art of Calder, a clever mixing of technique, of geometric balance of weights and of ingenious vegetable inspiration.
 Sandy and Louisa Calder enthusiastically accept Gira's invitation.

-Sandy wants to make this trip successful and carefully prepares before leaving the drawings of the mobiles which he will build in Ahmedabad in January and February 1955, with the greatest diversity of his models and a great range of colors.
-Having remained intact, this collection is a time capsule of the art of Calder in the mid-1950s.
+Sandy wants to make this trip successful and carefully prepares before leaving the drawings of the nine sculptures which he will build in Ahmedabad in January and February 1955, using his models with the greatest diversity and a wide range of colors.